ezClocker

 Find out what is causing your high turnover by conducting exit interviews, employee surveys, stay interviews, and small group meetings.

 Also, during interviews, candidates may bring up issues they have heard throughout the community.
 Furthermore, your best recruiters can’t hire for you if you have a bad reputation.
-Furthermore, review Glassdoor frequently to see what former employees are saying.
-It is hurtful to hear what they say, especially if they weren’t a great employee.
+Also, review Glassdoor frequently to see what former employees are saying.
+It is hurtful to hear what they say, especially if they weren’t good workers.
 However, if there are some things that you hear multiple times from different people, then you need to make some changes.
 Try not to take it personally and deny responsibility.
 Just fix it and make your company the best place to work.